 - On Writing Well - 30th Anniversary Edition

-Students will need access to Time Magazine, either through a subscription or through the library.
+Students will need access to Newsweek Magazine, either through a subscription or through the library.

 The Writers' Market (to buy: consider a year-old edition; to use: the library)

-Elements of Style, Strunk and White (still a classic afer all these years)
+Elements of Style, Strunk and White (still a classic after all these years)